davestephens/ansible-nas/website/docs/applications/other/paperless_ngx.md

 - Set `paperless_ngx_available_externally: true` and

-- Set `paperless_secret_key: "to a very_long  string!-09skjlOJIOKSN-of randonm-charcters !_?"`
+- Set `paperless_ngx_secret_key: "to a very_long  string!-09skjlOJIOKSN-of randonm-charcters !_?"`
 in your `inventories/<your_inventory>/nas.yml` file.

-You don't have to remember `paperless_secret_key` and you can leave it set if you run the playbook again. **Don't** leave it empty, because this value is known from the source code.
+You don't have to remember `paperless_ngx_secret_key` and you can leave it set if you run the playbook again. **Don't** leave it empty, because this value is known from the source code.
 You can use <https://numbergenerator.org/hex-code-generator#!numbers=1&length=128&addfilters=> to generate a long random string

 **Exposing paperless with sensible data to the Internet is dangerous.
 Use strong passwords.**